The Mike Wolfe Passion Project: Reviving Small Town America

 FAQ

-Q1: What exactly is the mike wolfe passion project?
+Q1: What is the Mike Wolfe passion project about?

-While he travels all over the country a huge portion of his work is centered in Columbia Tennessee.
-He has restored several buildings there and helped turn the town into a destination for travelers.
+Mike Wolfe travels around the country but he does a lot of work in Columbia Tennessee.
+He has fixed up old buildings in Columbia Tennessee and helped make the town a nice place for people to visit.

-Q3: Can I stay at the Two Lanes Guest House?
+Q3: Can people stay at the Two Lanes Guest House?

-Q4: Why does Mike Wolfe emphasize two-lane roads?
+Q4: Why does Mike Wolfe like two-lane roads so much?

-Q5: How does historic preservation help the environment?
+Q5: How does preserving things help the earth?